Call for same-day service: (310) 487-2580

 10 Things Every Landlord Needs to Know About Commercial Lease Agreements

-Commercial lease agreements between property owners and the tenants is the most important aspect that will dictate the dynamic between the parties.
-The vast majority of landlords and tenants focus on the term/rent, and resort to boilerplate leases provided by commercial brokers.
+Commercial lease agreements between property owners and tenants are the key factor that dictates the dynamic between the parties.
+The vast majority of landlords and tenants focus on the lease term and rent, relying on boilerplate agreements provided by commercial brokers.
 But it is the other parts of the lease that often result in nasty disputes, like assignment clauses.
 We want to focus on 10 important items you should pay attention to when signing your next commercial tenant – and why an attorney can help you create more value getting you there.

 Brokers provide a valuable service to landlords, but it’s always important to have an impartial lawyer review the lease terms.